NilCoalescing/djangochannelsrestframework/docs/introduction.rst

-This project can be used alongside HyperMediaChannels_ and ChannelsMultiplexer_ to create a Hyper Media Style api over websockets.
-However Django Channels Rest Framework is also a free standing framework with the goal of providing an api that is familiar to DRF users.
+This project can be used alongside HyperMediaChannels_ and ChannelsMultiplexer_ to create a Hyper Media Style API over websockets.
+However Django Channels Rest Framework is also a free standing framework with the goal of providing an API that is familiar to DRF users.

 theY4Kman_ has developed a useful Javascript client library dcrf-client_ to use with DCRF.